-Brazil-Argentina halted over Covid issue
+Brazil-Argentina suspended over Covid issue

 Last updated on .From the section Football

-Brazil and Argentina's World Cup qualifier was halted just minutes after kick off on Sunday after Brazilian health officials objected to the participation of three Argentine players they believe broke quarantine rules.
+Brazil and Argentina's World Cup qualifier was suspended just minutes after kick off on Sunday after Brazilian health officials objected to the participation of three Argentine players they believe broke quarantine rules.

 The visitors walked off the pitch at the Corinthians arena after the officials came out to stop the game.